Overlooked Pac-12 teams making noise in NCAA Tournament

 The underdogs from Oregon State got into the spirit of playing at historic Hinkle Fieldhouse.

-Hours before their game against Oklahoma State on Sunday, the Beavers posted a video on Twitter of 7-foot-1 center Roman Silva carrying 6-3 guard Gianni Hunt over to the basket to measure the rim’s height.
+Hours before facing Oklahoma State on Sunday night, the Beavers posted a video on Twitter of 7-foot-1 center Roman Silva carrying 6-3 guard Gianni Hunt over to the basket to measure the rim’s height.
 Coach Wayne Tinkle also helped with the measuring.

 AP sports writers Pat Graham, John Wawrow and Noah Trister contributed.